-We do recommend you analyze the performance of your site in New Relic prior to and during the period after launch, and make adjustments where necessary.
-It’s comparatively easy to identify portions of application code that may not perform under load, by looking at individual requests or a history of activity.
+VIP recommends analyzing a site’s performance in New Relic prior to launching the site, then again after real traffic is reaching the site and make adjustments where needed.
+Portions of application code that may not perform well under load can be identified by looking at individual requests or a history of activity.

-We also recommend using front end analysis tools in your browser, or via webpagetest.org, to identify potential browser performance issues.
+Make use of front-end analysis tools in a browser, or via webpagetest.org, to identify potential browser performance issues.

 - If implementing and testing changes, a baseline test should be run before and after those changes are made.

 - Tests should be stopped as soon as the fail threshold has been achieved.

 - Traffic should be increased gradually (ramped-up) and take into account that URLs that have been saved to the edge cache will have a much faster load time for future requests (hits).